This one bowl Quick Rhubarb Cake is extremely simple to make and even easier to eat! You will want to make it over and over again!

 Add melted butter, vanilla, and milk.

-- Spread diced rhubarb around the top of the batter and sprinkle with 2 tbsp sugar.
+Spread diced rhubarb around the top of the batter and sprinkle with 2 tablespoon sugar.

 Bake at 350 degrees for 30 minutes or until a knife comes out clean.